nazliander/gutenberg-word-count/README.md

 ## Python Word Count Example - Using Gutenberg.org

 I prepared a small exercise package for a workshop in Utrecht - De Meern.
 This exercise package was aiming to teach list-dict comprehensions in a fun way.
-Exercises might be considered as in an intermediate level.
+Exercises might be considered as intermediate level.

 I am combining the source code for that worshop, only to archive the effort of mine.